azz/vscode-csproj/README.md

 ## Release Notes

+### 0.6.1

+Improvements:

+* When adding a directory to csproj, respect the `files.exclude` configuration as well as the existing `csproj.includeRegex` and `csproj.excludeRegex`.
+In other words, files not within your worspace will not be added.

 ### 0.6.0

 * Deletion support.
 Watches for file deletions, and adds "Remove from Project" to the context menu.